List of awards and nominations received by Michael Caine

-This article is a List of awards and nominations received by Michael Caine.

 Michael Caine is an English actor known for his roles in film and television.
 He has received numerous accolades including two Academy Awards, a BAFTA Award, three Golden Globe Awards, and a Screen Actors Guild Award as well as nominations for three Primetime Emmy Awards.

 He has been nominated for an Oscar six times, winning his first Academy Award for the 1986 film Hannah and Her Sisters, and his second in 1999 for The Cider House Rules, in both cases as a supporting actor.
 His performance in Educating Rita in 1983 earned him the BAFTA and Golden Globe Award for Best Actor.
 Caine is one of only two actors nominated for an Academy Award for acting in every decade from the 1960s to 2000s (the other one being Jack Nicholson); Laurence Olivier was also nominated for an acting Academy Award in five different decades, beginning in 1939 and ending in 1978, as has Paul Newman (1950s, '60s, '80s, '90s and 2000s) and Denzel Washington (1980s, '90s.
 2000s, '10s and '20s).
 Caine appeared in seven films that were ranked in the BFI's 100 greatest British films of the 20th century.

 Caine was appointed a Commander of the Order of the British Empire (CBE) in the 1992 Birthday Honours and in the 2000 Birthday Honours he was knighted (as Sir Maurice Micklewhite CBE) by Queen Elizabeth II at Buckingham Palace.
 In a tribute to his background, he stated: "I was named after my father and I was knighted in his name because I love my father.
 I always kept my real name—I'm a very private and family-orientated person."

 In 2000 he received a BAFTA Academy Fellowship Award.
 In 2008, he was awarded the prize for Outstanding Contribution to Showbusiness at the Variety Club Awards.
 On 5 January 2011 he was made a Commander of the Ordre des Arts et des Lettres by France's culture minister, Frédéric Mitterrand.
 In 2012, he was awarded the Honorary Freedom of the London Borough of Southwark as a person of distinction and eminence of the borough.